OlivierGingras026/HDNxOG---DOORBELL-SECURITY/README.md

 The only negative point we still have right now is that we weren’t able to reduce the motor speed the way we wanted.

+## Final Project CheckPoint

+Looking back at the whole project, We are really proud of how much we were able to integrate and how cohesive the system feels now.
+The biggest win was definitely moving from just a pile of components to a working, integrated security system managed through a clean web dashboard.
+We learned a ton about both hardware interfacing and web service integration.

 ## Photos of the Project

 <p align="center">